AustinCodingAcademy/advanced-express-practice/README.md

 9/3 5:30pm
 **comments,contacts,vehicles,and products all update when new items are created.
 **viewing a single item doesn't work on any of the categories.
+**need to figure out how to get robo 3t connected